 If you’re in Thailand for a short visit or spending a semester there like our ILP Thailand volunteers ... we're a teeny bit jealous.
-I'm sure you don't need convincing to go to the beaches or hang out with elephants, but you also shouldn't skip out on taking a Thai cooking class.
+I'm sure you don't need convincing to go to the beaches or hang out at an elephant rescue, but you also shouldn't skip out on taking a Thai cooking class.
 The food here is unreal and getting a behind-the-scenes peek at how to make your favorite dishes is sort of like a dream come true.

 Alright, now onto the details.
 These cooking classes are rather popular and you can find them in the cities you’ll most likely visiting, but we have a few tips to help you fit it into your itinerary:

 You will see these advertised all over Thailand in popular cities like Bangkok, the island of Phuket and in the north, in a city called Chiang Mai.

 Our advice?
 You’ll really find these all over, but we love taking an afternoon to do a cooking class in Chiang Mai; regionally, the food in Thailand is a bit different and ILP volunteers seemed to adore the curries and version of Pad Thai found in the north, but you'll most likely run into cooking schools no matter where you are in Thailand.

 Choosing A Cooking Class

 In Chiang Mai you’ll notice thousands of cooking classes; your hostel or hostel will probably advertise a few plus Trip Advisor is bursting at the seams with recommendations … it’s a similar situation in Bangkok.
 So, how do you choose a class to take?
 Along with choosing classes with good reviews, we outlined a few things to look for below: